 Lot 173 is described as: "The two following lots comprise the door and grille through which the notorious criminal Jack Shepherd escaped the last time at Newgate Prison - The 6 ft by 2ft by 3 in old oak and iron bound door with lock, bolts and inspection hole and fittings, in heavy deal frame leading from the chapel staircase to roof staircase.”

-A rare and surving photo can be seen online of lot 173 which shows the actual door - which has the inspection hatch missing - exactly the same size and shape of this door.
-We believe we may have located the exact door and it is, we believe, still in existence on display.
+A rare and surving photo showing lot 173 which shows the actual door - which has the inspection hatch missing - exactly the same size and shape of this door.
+The photo is including with the other photos in this page (reproduced courtesy of www.alamy.com)

 The hatch has an exhibition label from 1912 on the back with the provenance of the door.